masonrware/cosi-132a-repo/WareMason_PA5/REAME.md

 [!DEPRECATED]In order to build the index and start the services required for interacting with the program, run the command `python3.9 hw5.py --build` while located in the root directory of the project.

-Alternatively, you can navigate to the file: `scripts.sh` to refer to some boilerplate scripts that start the service's required build.
+Alternatively, you can navigate to the file: `scripts/scripts.sh` to refer to some boilerplate scripts that start the service's required build.

 ### Run Instructions